StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-custom-tags/about-custom-tags.md

 It's not possible to add a tag already present in a taxonomy, even if it is deactivated.

+Custom tags can't be created outside of cases, alerts, and observables.

 ## Checks

 No checks are done to standardize custom tags.
 Meaning that if two custom cases are written differently ,it will create two different custom cases.